 Main conclusions

-We identified large trait data gaps at a global scale for alien plants, which limits our ability to study functional invasion ecology at large scales.
+We identified large trait data gaps at a global scale for alien plants, which limits our ability to study functional invasion ecology at large spatial scales.
 These gaps are partly driven by uneven sampling and a lack of trait data integration across sources.
-We recommend that prioritizing the most invasion-relevant traits and distributing community efforts of plant and invasion scientists to sample them in a standardized way can help close these gaps.
+We recommend prioritizing the most invasion-relevant traits and coordinating community efforts of plant and invasion scientists to sample them in a standardized way, which could help close these gaps.

 DOI